 The Nakasendo Trail.
 This is ancient Japan come to life.
 The walk itself is stunning, twisting amber paths through deep forest, with the clearest rivers you will ever see to accompany you.
 The towns you stay at are deeply beautiful, full of people bursting with pride in where they live, all trying to recreate the beauty of the historical version of the town, but flecked with modernity.
 The accommodations and the Onsen lifestyle is unforgettable and the food……..Rarely have I eaten so well.
 A couple of the Kaiseki set meals you are served are Michelin star standard, absolutely incredible in every way.
 And it just keeps coming.
 When you think you are finished, someone appears with yet another stunning little dish.

 Nara is packed with history.
 Its crowning glory is the gargantuan 8th Century Daibutsu (Great Buddha) statue, but there are another 7 UNESCO world heritage sites to be getting on with too.
 The whole layout of the city is beautiful and the majority of the sites and museums are centered around

 Nara-kōen, is a large park, full of tame (ish) deer.

 Mount Koya shows you a different side of Japanese life.
-While you will have flitted with temples everywhere you have been, travelling to Mount Koya will immerse you in the peace of this sacred site.
+While you will have flitted with temples everywhere you have been, traveling to Mount Koya will immerse you in the peace of this sacred site.
 Mt Koya is a truly special place in Japan.
-Home to the highly regarded Priest Kukai, it is the centre of Esoteric Buddhism and you will stay in a Monastery here, eat with the monks and if it so moves you, pray with the monks too.
+Home to the highly regarded Priest Kukai, it is the center of Esoteric Buddhism and you will stay in a Monastery here, eat with the monks, and if it so moves you, pray with the monks too.
 An experience never to forget.

 Planning and Preparation